-The Hearing Panel shall consist of three (3) conflict-free and disinterested individuals.
-The Judicial Committee Chair shall also appoint a chair ("Hearing Panel chair") of the Hearing Panel from among the three (3) individuals appointed.
-In the case where it is determined that the Judicial Committee is conflict-free and disinterested individuals to the case at hand, the Judicial Committee may serve as the Hearing Panel.
+The Hearing Panel shall consist of three (3) conflict-free and disinterested individuals, at least one of whom shall be an athlete who satisfied the requirements for athlete representatives imposed by the USOPC Bylaws, Section 8.5.4.
+The Ethics and Judicial Committee Chair shall also appoint a chair ("Hearing Panel chair") of the Hearing Panel from among the three (3) individuals appointed.
+In the case where it is determined that the Ethics and Judicial Committee is conflict-free and disinterested individuals to the case at hand, the Ethics and Judicial Committee may serve as the Hearing Panel.
 The Hearing Panel shall be responsible to ensure that all complaints are heard in a timely, fair and impartial manner.

-The Judicial Committee Chair shall forward to the Hearing Panel all materials received from the Grievant, and the Hearing Panel shall forward the materials to the Respondent with a copy of these procedures.
+The Ethics and Judicial Committee Chair shall forward to the Hearing Panel all materials received from the Grievant, and the Hearing Panel shall forward the materials to the Respondent with a copy of these procedures.

-The Judicial Committee Chair must advise the Grievant, Respondent, the USABA Chair, and the USABA Chief Executive Officer of the names of the Hearing Panel members promptly upon their appointment.
+The Ethics and Judicial Committee Chair must advise the Grievant, Respondent, the USABA Chair, and the USABA Chief Executive Officer of the names of the Hearing Panel members promptly upon their appointment.

 Such notice may be verbal but must be promptly confirmed in writing.
 The Grievant or the Respondent may request the replacement of a Hearing Panel member.
 Such a request may be made solely on the basis of an alleged conflict of interest.
-The request must be in writing and delivered to the Judicial Committee Chair within 10 days of receipt of the names of the Hearing Panel members.
+The request must be in writing and delivered to the Ethics and Judicial Committee Chair within 10 days of receipt of the names of the Hearing Panel members.
 The request must specify the basis for the request and provide all evidence supporting the request.
-The Judicial Committee Chair must, within five days of receipt of a request for removal, determine whether to grant the request and must notify the Grievant and the Respondent of the ruling.
-If the Judicial Committee Chair finds a conflict of interest, the Judicial Committee Chair must appoint a replacement.
-The Judicial Committee Chair's decision is final, binding, and may not be appealed under the bylaws and rules of USABA.
+The Ethics and Judicial Committee Chair must, within five days of receipt of a request for removal, determine whether to grant the request and must notify the Grievant and the Respondent of the ruling.
+If the Ethics and Judicial Committee Chair finds a conflict of interest, the Ethics and Judicial Committee Chair must appoint a replacement.
+The Ethics and Judicial Committee Chair's decision is final, binding, and may not be appealed under the bylaws and rules of USABA.